From Coast to Badlands: Crossing the USA | Trans-America Series 1 Ep. 1

 The drive along I-70 and I-68 served as our scenic Appalachian appetizer.
 Winding through Cumberland, Maryland and Morgantown, West Virginia, these roads were carved through mountains older than dinosaurs.
 The Allegheny Mountains here are so ancient they make the Rockies look like overachieving teenagers.
 Deep Creek Lake along the way isn't just pretty - it's Maryland's largest freshwater lake and a sneaky great spot for smallmouth bass that most tourists blow right past.

 West Virginia's stretch through the Allegheny Plateau is where the landscape gets serious about being rugged.
-Cheat Lake, that massive reservoir you'll spot, was created by a dam built in the 1920s that flooded the old mining town of Cardington.
-Talk about sleeping with the fishes.
-Coopers Rock State Forest is named for a fugitive cooper (barrel maker) who hid there in the late 1700s - proving America has always been good at hideouts.
+Cheat Lake, that massive reservoir you'll spot, was created by a hydroelectric dam in the 1920s.
+The power company originally named it "Lake Lynn," but stubborn locals simply refused to use the corporate moniker.
+They won their war of attrition in 1976 when the U.S. Board of Geographic Names officially surrendered and renamed it Cheat Lake.
+Nearby, Coopers Rock State Forest is named for a fugitive cooper (barrel maker) who reportedly lived in a cave under the main overlook, surviving by trading handmade barrels for supplies left by sympathetic mountain dwellers.

 The John & Annie Glenn Museum: Space Cadets and Small-Town Roots